ricardomsgarces1/hands-on-tutorial-using-ai-agents/readme.md

 ```
 py spotify_agent.py
 ```
-To use the Weather OpenAPI Agent Script
+To use the Weather OpenAPI Agent Script, execute the following command:
 ```
 py weather_agent.py
 ```